gtsteffaniak/scrape_insert_influxdb/README.md

 - `databaseUrl`: Override global database URL for this task (optional)
 - `dockerStats`: Enable Docker stats collection (set to `true` for Docker tasks)
 - `dockerEndpoint`: Docker daemon endpoint (default: `unix:///var/run/docker.sock`)

+#### InfluxDB 2.0+ Environment Variables

+When using InfluxDB 2.0 or later, set these environment variables for token-based authentication:

+- `INFLUXDB_TOKEN`: InfluxDB token as a direct environment variable (preferred)
+- `INFLUXDB_TOKEN_FILE`: Alternative - path to file containing the InfluxDB token (e.g., `/run/secrets/influxdb_token`)
+- `INFLUXDB_ORG`: Organization name (e.g., `home`)
+- `INFLUXDB_BUCKET`: Bucket name (e.g., `home`)

+**Note**:
+- The application checks for `INFLUXDB_TOKEN` first, then falls back to `INFLUXDB_TOKEN_FILE` if the direct variable is not set.
+- If these environment variables are set, the application will automatically use the InfluxDB 2.0 API format (`/api/v2/write`) with token authentication.
+- If not set, it will use the InfluxDB 1.x format for backward compatibility.

 ### JSONPath Examples